Katherine Smith Elementary School

-In 2012, Katherine Smith School was reinvented to meet the needs of the 21st century learner with curriculum to engage students through purposeful, project-based approaches, integrated instructional technology to enable access to needed tools, and a strong school culture to empower our children to be great citizens of the world.
+In 2012, Katherine Smith School was reinvented to meet the needs of the 21st century learner with a deeper learning focus to engage students through purposeful, project-based approaches, integrated instructional technology to enable access to needed tools, and a strong school culture to empower our children to be great citizens of the world.

 Over the past few years, our work has brought praise and validation from organizations and visitors from across the globe.
 The ambitious and creative work of our students has kept us at the forefront of innovation.
 Using project-based learning, teachers will continue to design and refine comprehensive and challenging learning experiences for students.

-Katherine Smith School is a New Tech Network School, a No Excuses University, a National Champion School, and a Partnership for 21st Century Learning Exemplar.
+Katherine Smith School is a New Tech Network School (since 2013), a No Excuses University (Since 2013), a Partnership for 21st Century Learning Exemplar (2013), a National Champion School (2014), and a Buck Institute for Education Project-Based Learning Champion (2017).

 Katherine Smith School will be the model of excellence for 21st century learning and community service.

 At Katherine Smith Elementary, we prepare each student to think, learn, work, communicate, collaborate, and contribute effectively now and throughout his or her life.

 - We believe all children can learn at high levels, regardless of their race, socioeconomic background, language, or family situation.

 - We want our school to be a safe, healthy, supportive, and nurturing environment for the whole community.